10 Easy Ways to Make A DIY Homemade Humidifier

 If you are bout creative and nature-loving person just like me, you will simply love this method for humidifying your room with air conditioning naturally.

-If you want, you can add a few plants inside the fish tank, naturally providing extra pleasing effects.
+Now, if you’d like to take this up a notch and create a more soothing atmosphere, you can add a few plants inside the fish tank, naturally providing extra pleasing effects.

 7- Air Drying Your Clothes and Dishes